sabeydeedaya/docs/src/pages/exports/api-v3.md

 ## Overview

-Branch’s new Data Export API for [People-Based Attribution](/pages/dashboard/people-based-attribution/) can be used to pull granular Branch event data directly.
+Branch’s Daily Export API for [People-Based Attribution](/pages/dashboard/people-based-attribution/) can be used to pull granular Branch event data directly.
 A few important notes for this API:

 - The data will only be retrievable for the last 7 days
 - The data will only appear after end of day since it's processed every 24 hours